 Step 8: Miter Attachment

-I cut 2 pieces of wood, one at 45° and the other at 22.5° and attached them to 2 separate pieces of wood as shown.
+I cut two pieces of wood, one at 45 degrees and the other at 22.5 degrees and attached them to 2 separate pieces of wood as shown.
 I will utilize the bolt that is used for the hold down clamp as a pivot point.
 I clamped the two long pieces of lumber and used a drill press to drills in the same section.
 Keep in mind that these pieces could be any length that's comfortable for you, just make sure that they extend past the cut area of the saw blade.
 To ensure accuracy, use a speed square as a reference and use the knob to secure the lumber.
 Glue the angled piece of wood (as shown) making sure to leave no gaps between the speed square and lumber.
 Next, cut the excess wood from the bottom of the attachment.

 To install these attachments, you will line them onto the T-Track screw, swing them on the track and tighten it down.
 I recommend that you double check the attachment with a speed square before every use.
 After ensuring the alignment you can cut down the attachments.
 When you use this attachment, you can use a clamp or a hold down clamp to hold your subject down.